- What is a mammogram?

-After mastectomy, some women choose to have a breast shape reconstructed using tissue from their own bodies, most often the abdomen (lower stomach area).
-This type of reconstruction is called a TRAM (transverse rectus abdominis myocutaneous) flap reconstruction.
-A patient who has had a complete (not subcutaneous) mastectomy followed by TRAM flap reconstruction needs no further screening mammograms on the affected side.
-But if there’s an area of the TRAM flap that is of concern on the physical exam, a diagnostic mammogram may be done.
+After mastectomy, some women choose to have their breast shape rebuilt using tissue from their own bodies.
+There are several types of reconstruction procedures (for information about different flap procedures, see our document Breast Reconstruction after Mastectomy).
+A patient who has had a complete (not subcutaneous) mastectomy followed by reconstruction needs no further screening mammograms on the affected side.
+But if there’s an area of the reconstructed breast that is of concern on the physical exam, a diagnostic mammogram may be done.
 Further imaging with ultrasound or MRI may also be helpful.
-For more on breast reconstruction, see our document Breast Reconstruction After Mastectomy.

 Mammograms in women with breast implants

 Women who have implants are a special challenge for mammogram screening.
 The x-rays used for imaging the breasts cannot go through silicone or saline implants well enough to show the breast tissue that is over or under it.
 This means that the part of the breast tissue covered up by the implant will not be seen on the mammogram.